-While we do not wish to prejudge the accuracy of the information above, we would like to refer your Excellency's Government to Article 2 of the Universal Declaration of Human Rights and Article 6 (1) of the International Covenant on Civil and Political Rights (ICCPR), which respectively guarantee the right of every individual to life and security and provide that these rights shall be protected by law and that no one shall be arbitrarily deprived of his or her life.
-In addition, Common Article 3 of the

-Geneva Conventions requires all States Party to respect "judicial guarantees recognized as indispensable by civilized peoples".
+While we do not wish to prejudge the accuracy of the information above, we would like to refer your Excellency's Government to Article 3 of the Universal Declaration of Human Rights and Article 6 (1) of the International Covenant on Civil and Political Rights (ICCPR), ratified by Australia in 1980, which respectively guarantee the right of every individual to life and security and provide that these rights shall be protected by law and that no one shall be arbitrarily deprived of his or her life.
+In addition, Common Article 3 of the Geneva Conventions requires all States Party to respect "judicial guarantees recognized as indispensable by civilized peoples".